Boisdale & The Spectator Beaujolais Nouveau Lunch 2026 Thu 19 Nov 2026 at 12:00 Canary Wharf

 About Beaujolais Nouveau

 Beginning in the late 1970s and reaching its exuberant peak in the 1980s and 1990s, the arrival of Beaujolais Nouveau became one of London's most improbable annual rituals.
 What started as a French marketing triumph evolved into an unofficial second Christmas for the capital's wine-loving classes.
 On the third Thursday of every November, at the appointed hour, merchants, restaurateurs, and bon viveurs, which included most folk back then, greeted the first bottles with near-festive anticipation.
 Every national newspaper featured their top ten Beaujolais Nouveau producers.
 Competition to serve the best meant that many bars stocked 3-5 different producers and retailers had dozens on the shelf.
 Breakfast tastings blurred into lengthy lunches, lunches into dinners, and by nightfall much of London seemed united in an inebriated celebration of a wine whose greatest virtue was that it had arrived at all!
-And more often than not blaming the wine for the sore heads the next day and not attributing their condition to the quantities consumed!
+More often than not, the wine was blamed for the sore heads the next day rather than the quantities consumed.

 In 1999 at its frenzied peak global consumption of Beaujolais Nouveau doubled to 60 million bottles (Japan was the biggest market).
-The result of this overproduction was that the quality of the wine suffered and the public’s interest in Beaujolais Nouveaux understandably waned.
+The result of this overproduction was that the quality of the wine suffered and the public’s interest in Beaujolais Nouveau understandably waned.
 In 2025 production was 14 million bottles and the quality has dramatically improved.
-But why should we drink let alone celebrate this wine?
+But why should we drink, let alone celebrate, this wine?

-Now more than six centuries after its expulsion from Burgundy Gamay remains triumphantly popular and since 1937 Beaujolais has officially been designated as a part of the Burgundy wine region, proof that sometimes the rebel really does win in the end.
-The other notable development in the Beaujolais wine region is that with less focus on the Nouveaux release, the Cru Beaujolais, like Fleurie, Brouilly, Morgon and Chiroubles have seen a dramatic rejuvenation and are now recognised for their close to unique drinkability, charm and style, and are listed on more fine wine lists than ever the world over.
+Now more than six centuries after its expulsion from Burgundy, Gamay remains triumphantly popular and since 1937 Beaujolais has officially been designated as a part of the Burgundy wine region, proof that sometimes the rebel really does win in the end.
+The other notable development in the Beaujolais wine region is that with less focus on the Nouveau release, the Cru Beaujolais, like Fleurie, Brouilly, Morgon and Chiroubles, have seen a dramatic rejuvenation and are now recognised for their close to unique drinkability, charm and style, and are listed on more fine wine lists than ever the world over.

-Boisdale and The Spectator have joined forces to joyfully reinstate the charm and fun of Beaujolais Nouveaux Day to the UK’s vinous calendar in partnership with the legendary wine producer Pardon et Fils, whose Beaujolais Nouveaux since 2002 over 24 years has won the Trophy for best Beaujolais Nouveaux 9 times, won 10 Gold medals and 4 Silver Medals at the annual Trophée International du Beaujolais Nouveau Lyon.
+Boisdale and The Spectator have joined forces to joyfully reinstate the charm and fun of Beaujolais Nouveau Day to the UK’s vinous calendar in partnership with the legendary wine producer Pardon et Fils, whose Beaujolais Nouveau since 2002 over 24 years has won the Trophy for best Beaujolais Nouveau 9 times, won 10 Gold medals and 4 Silver Medals at the annual Trophée International du Beaujolais Nouveau Lyon.